-Once again, The Lawyer’s Hot 100, in association with AlixPartners and LexisNexis, gathers together the standout lawyers in the UK over the past year.
+The Hot 100, in association with AlixPartners and Saunderson House, gathers together the profession’s brightest stars of 2020.

 Best in Class celebrates the lawyers breaking ground in the profession.
-These stars from in-house, private practice and the Bar are featured in The Lawyer’s Hot 100 and Top 20 Cases every year.
+These stars from in-house, private practice and the Bar are featured in The Lawyer’s Hot 100, the Top 20 Cases and The Lawyer Awards every year.